open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ## License

 By contributing to the OpenSauced project, you agree that your contributions will be licensed by a specific License.
-This information can be found in the `LICENSE` file of the repo you are contributing to.
+You can find this information in the `LICENSE` file of the repo you are contributing to.